Trading Standards issue 'Nottingham Knockers' warning

-A post on the Suffolk Trading Standards Facebook page from May 9 said: "We've had a report to advise that Nottingham Knockers were calling at properties in Worlingham, and were verbally abusive to residents who refused to buy from them.
+A post on the Suffolk Trading Standards Facebook page said: "We’ve had reports that Nottingham Knockers have been calling at properties in and around Kessingland.

 You may also want to watch: